By Andrew Blumetti

 This brownie gem is a creation by Alice Rose Cakes & Cookies, your go-to bakery for all your messed-up surgery baked goods.

 Hey Alex, I hate to be the one to tell you this… your friends hate you.
+I don’t even wanna imagine where the candles go in this thing.

 SPEND THIS CHRISTMAS WITH THE HUMAN SANTAPEDE!